 Mental CompetencyIssues of competence are often open to interpretation and conflict.
 The elderly or persons in poor health may forget details about their situation or the people in their lives.
-However, forgetting the names of grandchildren or not being able to remember every account doesn’t necessarily demonstrate mental incompetence.
-Essentially, if an individual does not understand he or she is making or signing a will, then they aren’t mentally competent.
-Perfect memory is not a requirement for sound mind.
+However, forgetting the names of grandchildren or not remembering every account doesn’t necessarily demonstrate mental incompetence.
+Essentially, if an individual does not understand he or she is making or signing a will, they aren’t mentally competent.
+Perfect memory is not a requirement for a sound mind.

 Trusted California Estate Lawyers On Your SideThe Boesch Law Group estate, trust, & probate attorneys have represented parties whose mental state has been called into question.
 The BLG team protected their clients’ estates and caretakers to make sure that decisions were being made by those mentally capable of making them.

 When you feel like you’re at a mad tea party, we can help you find your wonderland.